jean-pierreBoth/gsearch/README.md

 ## setup nightly rust
 rustup default nightly
 ## go to the kmerutils, annembed and archaea directory you just cloned, and change the line: hnsw_rs =  {version = "0.1.15"} to hnsw_rs = {path = "../hnswlib-rs"} in both Cargo.toml
-## same processure with the above regular compiling.
+## same procedure with the above regular compiling.
 ```
 ## Sketching of genomes